hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/finish.md

 <img align="right" src="./assets/tekton.png" width="400">

-While there are numerous, complementing and competing ways to implement your CI/CD flows, you may be overwhelmed with [decision fatigue](https://en.wikipedia.org/wiki/Decision_fatigue) while trying to invest in the best choice.
+While there are numerous, complementing, and competing ways to implement your CI/CD flows, you may be overwhelmed with [decision fatigue](https://en.wikipedia.org/wiki/Decision_fatigue) while trying to invest in the best choice.
 Consider Tekton is helping to standardize the language and architecture of pipelines that leverage the existing [benefits of Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-you-need-kubernetes-and-what-can-it-do).

 This tutorial shows how you can easily use Kubernetes as the underlying platform for running Tekton based Pipelines.
 CI/CD is a great place for your team to start understanding how to leverage the distributed and high availability nature of Kubernetes.